Main river: England

 Management Act 2010.
 The Environment Agency's powers to carry out flood defence works apply to main rivers and the sea only; they do not apply to ordinary watercourses.
 The Environment Agency does not have to maintain or construct new works on main rivers or the sea and it is unlikely to maintain a watercourse to improve its amenity or to stop erosion that does not increase flood risk.
 Main rivers in England are designated by the Environment Agency; Defra statutory guidance, issued under section 193E of the Water Resources Act 1991, advises that the Environment Agency should classify a watercourse as a main river if it is likely to have flood consequences for significant numbers of people or properties, or if it is likely to contribute to significant flooding across the catchment.

 Wales

 Natural Resources Wales decides which rivers are classified as main rivers, and carries out works to manage flood risk in the main river catchments.

 Map

-The main river maps for England and Wales are freely available to the public for viewing.
+The main river maps for England and Wales from the Environment Agency are freely available to the public for viewing.